 Tuition fees and contents of a residence permit card

-- If the tuition fee has to be paid before coming to Finland, the student needs to attach documentation of the paid fee (supplied by the student or the educational institution) as well as sufficient means of support to his or her residence permit application.
+- If the student pays the tuition fee before coming to Finland, the student needs to attach documentation of the paid fee (supplied by the student or the educational institution) and of sufficient funds for living expenses to the residence permit application.

-- If the tuition fee does not have to be paid until after the studies have begun, the student has to prove that he or she has sufficient means both for the tuition fee and for supporting himself or herself when applying for a residence permit.
-The tuition fee cannot be covered by the amount of money that is required as means of support.
+- If the student pays the tuition fee after the studies have begun, the student has to prove that he or she has sufficient funds both for the tuition fee and for living expenses when applying for a residence permit.
+Funds intended for living in Finland cannot be used to pay the tuition fee.

-- If the student has been exempted from paying tuition fees or received a scholarship, he or she has to present a certificate from the educational institution of this.
-In addition, the student has to have sufficient means of support.
+- If the student has been exempted from paying tuition fees or has received a scholarship, he or she has to present a certificate from the educational institution of this.
+In addition, the student has to have sufficient funds for living in Finland.

 Contents of a residence permit card